 We maintain a 401(k) retirement savings plan for the benefit of our employees, including our named executive officers, who satisfy certain eligibility requirements.
 Under the 401(k) plan, eligible employees may elect to defer a portion of their compensation, within the limits prescribed by the Code, on a pre-tax or after-tax (Roth) basis, through contributions to the 401(k) plan.
 The 401(k) plan is intended to qualify under Sections 401(a) and 501(a) of the Code.
 As a tax-qualified retirement plan, pre-tax contributions to the 401(k) plan and earnings on those pre-tax contributions are not taxable to the employees until distributed from the 401(k) plan, and earnings on Roth contributions are not taxable when distributed from the 401(k) plan.
 The 401(k) plan authorizes employer discretionary match contributions.
-We match 50% of the contributions that eligible participants make to the 401(k) plan up to 6.00% of the participant's eligible compensation.
+We match 100% of the first 3% and 50% of the next 3% of the contributions that eligible participants make to the 401(k) plan up to 6.00% of the participant's eligible compensation.